brikis98/yevgeniy-brikman-homepage/_posts/2017-05-06-abaddons-gate.md

 As always, I save a few of my favorite quotes from the book:

-‚ÄúViolence is what people do when they run out of good ideas.‚Äù
+"Violence is what people do when they run out of good ideas."

-‚ÄúThere are no souls, Melba thought with a touch of pity.
+"There are no souls, Melba thought with a touch of pity.
 We are bags of meat with a little electricity running through them.
 No ghosts, no spirits, no souls.
-The only thing that survives is the story people tell about you.‚Äù
+The only thing that survives is the story people tell about you."

 **Rating**: 5 stars